fluidattacks/makes/README.md

       }
       ```

+    - environment (`listOf str`): Optional.
+      Name of the environment variables
+      whose names and values should be copied from the machine running Makes
+      to the machine on [AWS Batch][AWS_BATCH] running the job.
+      Defaults to `[ ]`.
     - includePositionalArgsInName (`bool`): Optional.
       Enable to make positional arguments part of the job name.
       This is useful for identifying jobs